-All public access components of the lateral and vertical accessways of the approved project shall be constructed and ready for use prior to occupancy of the townhouses approved under this permit.

-- 4. Landscape Plan.
-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Permittee shall submit for Executive Director review and approval two full-size sets of a Landscape Plan.
-With the exception of the bluff-top open space park (see Special Condition 5) and the single-family lots (lots 1-9) (see subsection e below), the Landscape Plan shall apply throughout the site and shall clearly describe the species and density of plants to be used (including the zones in which the species will be planted), identify all trees to be planted, provide monitoring and performance criteria, describe all water conservation measures (including both temporary and permanent irrigation systems), and include all erosion control measures.
-The Landscape Plan shall be substantially in conformance with the plans submitted to the Coastal Commission (see Exhibit 3), except as modified by these special conditions, and shall at a minimum include the following: - a.
-Drought-tolerant plants.
-The plans shall include only noninvasive drought-tolerant plants.
+- 4. Public Access Available Prior to Occupancy.
+All public access areas and amenities (see Special Conditions 1, 2, 3 and 6) shall be installed, constructed, and available for general public use prior to occupancy of the townhouses approved under this CDP. - 5.
+Inland Landscape Plan.
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the Applicant shall submit for Executive Director review and approval two full-size sets of a Inland Landscape Plan for the area inland of the blufftop park (see Exhibit 3).
+The Inland Landscape Plan shall apply throughout the site and shall clearly describe the species and density of plants to be used (including the zones in which the species will be planted), identify all trees to be planted, provide monitoring and performance criteria, describe all water conservation measures (including both temporary and permanent irrigation systems), and include all erosion control measures.
+The Inland Landscape Plan shall be substantially in conformance with the plans submitted to the Coastal Commission (see Exhibit 3), except as modified by these special conditions, and shall at a minimum include the following: - a.
+Drought-tolerant Native Plants.
+The plans shall include only noninvasive droughttolerant native plants.
 All landscaped areas on the project site shall be maintained in a litter-free, weed-free, and healthy growing condition.
 No plant species listed as problematic and/or invasive by the California Native Plant Society, the California Invasive Plant Council, or as may be so identified from time to time by the State of California, and no plant species listed as a 'noxious weed' by the State of California or the U.S. Federal Government, shall be planted or allowed to naturalize or persist on the site. - b.
 View Corridors.
-The plans shall specifically identify and protect the view corridors identified in Special Condition 1(e) to maintain unobstructed public views through the site from both Shell Beach Road and Highway 101.
+The plans shall specifically identify and protect all view corridors through the site, including as provided for through the approved Final Site Plans associated with Special Condition 1, to maintain unobstructed public views through the site from both Shell Beach Road and Highway 101.
 No plantings may occur in these view corridors that would obstruct public views. - c.
 Tree and Shrub Heights.
-The mature height of shrubs and trees shall not exceed the maximum structural height of adjacent buildings. - d.
-Drip or micro-spray irrigation.
+The mature height of shrubs and trees within the view corridors of the site shall be limited so as not to extend into the blue water view as seen from 3-feet above the most seaward southbound travel lane of Highway 101.
+The mature height of shrubs and trees elsewhere on the site shall not exceed the maximum height of adjacent buildings (see Special Condition 1(g)).
+All plant species shall be selected with these height restriction criteria in mind.
+The Landscape Plans shall identify these height restrictions, and shall provide that all site landscaping is kept appropriately trimmed to meet such height restrictions at all times.

+- d.
+Drip or Micro-spray Irrigation.
 The plans shall only allow drip or micro-spray irrigation systems for both temporary and permanent irrigation. - e.
-Single-family lots.
+Single-family Lots.
 Future development of single-family residences on lots 1-9 will require CDPs from the City of Pismo Beach.
 The landscaping requirements in subsections a through d above shall also be required for development of the single-family residences on Lots 1-9.